-The holiday season can be a difficult time to avoid the temptations of all the delicious and sugary treats that always seem to be lurking around.
-Fortunately, there are a few simple steps that can make getting through the holiday season a little easier.
+The holiday season can be difficult to avoid the temptations of all the delicious and sugary treats that always seem to lurk around.
+Fortunately, a few simple steps can make getting through the holiday season a little easier.
 Avoiding the holiday sugar crash is not impossible.
-Learn how to stay on track below.
+Learn how to stay on the track below.

 Understanding Hidden Sugars

-It’s probably understood by now that excess sugar is harmful for the body and mind for many reasons.
-What might not be as well known is that there are a lot of hidden sources of sugar in seemingly innocent foods.
-Condiments, fruit juices, sauces, granola, cereal bars, flavored coffees, and iced teas, as well as low fat products like yogurt and salad dressings can contain added sugars that can quickly add up.
-By becoming aware of these hidden sugars and making some simple diet adjustments, cutting down on your sugar intake will become less of a challenge.
-It is recommended to limit calories from added sugar to less than 10% of your total calories per day.
-For example, if approximately 2,000 calories are consumed daily, that would translate to about 200 calories, or 50 grams of added sugar a day.
-Learning to read and understand food labels can make this process a lot easier.
+It’s probably understood by now that excess sugar harms the body and mind for many reasons.
+What might not be as well known is that there are many hidden sugar sources in seemingly innocent foods.
+Condiments, fruit juices, sauces, granola, cereal bars, flavored coffees, iced teas, and low-fat products like yogurt and salad dressings can contain added sugars that can quickly add up.
+By becoming aware of these hidden sugars and making simple diet adjustments, reducing sugar intake will become less of a challenge.

 Make Use of Healthier Alternatives

-It’s no secret that some form of sugar can be found in most foods, but processed foods usually have some of the highest amounts of added sugars.
-Cutting down on most processed, packaged, and canned foods can make a significant difference when it comes to not only sugar consumption, but also extra salt and preservatives that are extremely unhealthy.
+Most foods contain some form of sugar, but processed foods usually have some of the highest amounts of added sugars.
+Cutting down on processed, packaged, and canned foods can significantly affect sugar consumption and extra salt and preservatives that are extremely unhealthy.

-Alternatively, make a habit of filling your pantry with whole foods like oats, nuts, raisins, and seeds.
-Alternative flours for baking, such as almond and coconut flours, contain higher nutrients while being low in sugars and carbohydrates.
+Alternatively, habitually fill your pantry with whole foods like oats, nuts, raisins, and seeds.
+Alternative flours for baking, such as almond and coconut flours, contain higher nutrients while low in sugars and carbohydrates.
 Try sweetening holiday baking with natural and unprocessed ingredients like raw honey, 100% maple syrup, molasses, coconut, and date sugar.
-These substitutes, in moderation, will not only satisfy your sweet tooth, but make for healthier overall choices.
+In moderation, these substitutes will satisfy your sweet tooth and make healthier overall choices.

-There are a number of healthy ingredients that can be used as replacements for your holiday sweet treats.
+You can replace your sweet holiday treats with several healthy ingredients.
 Instead of using the usual flour and chocolate that contains high sugar content for making chocolate mousse, use low-sugar ingredients such as avocado, coconut milk, and real cocoa powder.
-Serving the dessert with crushed pistachios and raspberries on top will give added color while keeping the delectable sugary flavor in a health-conscious way.
+Serving the dessert with crushed pistachios and raspberries on top will give added color while keeping the delectable sugary flavor health-conscious.

 Learning new healthy versions of recipes for holiday favorites can be a fun and inspiring way to enjoy the season without sacrificing health.